versly/wsdoc/README.md

         java org.versly.rest.wsdoc.RestDocAssembler --output snow-report.html *.war

+* Excluding endpoint patterns

+  If you have some endpoints that you'd like to exclude from the generated output, use the --exclude option to specify regular expressions to omit when invoking org.versly.rest.wsdoc.RestDocAssembler:

+        java org.versly.rest.wsdoc.RestDocAssembler --output snow-report.html *.war --exclude /api/v1/admin.*

 * Adding a prefix to the generated URLs

   Often, an entire WAR or a particular controller is bound to a root URL path.
 This information may not be available to wsdoc when processing the Java source files alone.
 For example, we might want to bind the snow-report endpoint in our example to /api/v1/snow-report rather than just /snow-report.
 To include this sort of prefix information in the generated documentation, use the [@RestApiMountPoint](https://github.com/versly/wsdoc/blob/master/org/versly/rest/wsdoc/RestApiMountPoint.java) annotation: